belteki/alarms/README.md

 # Analysis of neonatal ventilator alarms

-This repository contains the code used for data processing, statistical analysis and visualization described in the following paper: **"The frequency, duration and cause of ventilator alarms on a neonatal intensive care unit"** _Archives of Disease in Childhood, Fetal & Neonatal Edition_, accepted for publication.
+This repository contains the code used for data processing, statistical analysis and visualization described in the following paper: **"The frequency, duration and cause of ventilator alarms on a neonatal intensive care unit"** _Arch Dis Child Fetal Neonatal Ed.
+2018
+Jul;103(4):F307-F311._

 Authors: **Gusztav Belteki MD, PhD, FRCPCH, Colin Morley MD, FRCPCH**

-Contact: gbelteki@aol.com
+Contact: **gbelteki@aol.com**